Welcome to today's edition of the Rush 24-7 podcast.

 Not one.

-We were all wondering how can this be.
+We were all wondering, how can this be?

 They all seem to take the fall for these people.

-They all Webb Hubble rolled over two or three times, did he not?
+They all, Webb Hubble rolled over two or three times, did he not?

-It's it's it's it's a it's a mind-boggling thing.
+It's a mind-boggling thing.

-It it is it this is what's been responsible for the questions.
+This is what's been responsible for the questions.

 All these years, what do the Clintons have on these people?